Cambridge: Public services

+Utilities

 Cambridge Water Company supplies water services to the city, while Anglian Water provides sewerage services.
 For the supply of electricity, Cambridge is part of the East of England region, for which the distribution network operator is UK Power Networks.
 The city has no power stations, though a five-metre wind turbine, part of a Cambridge Regional College development, can be seen in King's Hedges.
 The Cambridge Electric Supply Company had provided the city with electricity since the early twentieth century from Cambridge power station.
 Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the small 7.26 megawatt (MW) coal fired power station redundant.
 It closed in 1965 and was subsequently demolished; in its final year of operation it delivered 2771 MWh of electricity to the city.

+Library

 Following the Public Libraries Act 1850 the city's first public library, located on Jesus Lane, was opened in 1855.
 It was moved to the Guildhall in 1862, and is now located in the Grand Arcade shopping centre.
 The library was reopened in September 2009, after having been closed for refurbishment for 33 months, more than twice as long as was forecast when the library closed for redevelopment in January 2007.
 As of 2018 the city contains six public libraries, run by the County Council.